kuujo/yuppy/README.md

 >>> apple = Apple('one')
 AttributeError: Invalid attribute value for 'weight'.
 ```

+Note also that instance variable type checking is integrated with the
+Yuppy interface system.
+This means that an interface can be passed to
+any variable definition as the `type` argument, and Yuppy will validate
+variable values based on duck typing.
+This can be very useful within the
+context of the Python programming language.

 ## Interfaces
 Interfaces are a partcilarly useful feature with Python.
 Since Python